Fathers' Rights - How do I get parental responsibility?

-If you both agree that you should have PR, then it's very easy - download, print off and both sign a Parental Responsibility Agreement and send it off to the court.
+If you both agree that you should have PR, then it's very easy - download, print off and both sign two copies of a Parental Responsibility Agreement and this then has to be taken to a local family court.
+Two copies of the signed agreement must be lodged with the Central Family court in order to be binding.

 2. If she doesn't sign a Parental Responsibility Agreement, what do I do?